 Non-Student Campus groups: Space requests are made through the Viking Union Reservations Office.
 Click here for more information.
 Dependent on the size and scope of the request, the request may be managed by Extended Education/Conference Services.

-Pursuant to WAC 516-36-001, any person or organization who is not affiliated with the university and who desires to use university facilities or property on a temporary basis for purposes other than assigned university activities or business shall submit a request for use of university facilities or property through a university designated event manager or authorized campus community sponsor to the president or the president's designee.
+Pursuant to WAC 516-36-001, any person or organization who is not affiliated with the university and who desires to use university facilities on a temporary basis for purposes other than assigned university activities shall submit a request for use of university facilities to the president or his designee.
 See WAC 516-36 for additional information regarding the scheduling of university facilities.

 If an interruption or disruption has resulted in concerns regarding physical safety, the assembly may be dispersed to protect the general public and campus property.